 The main attractions at Rawai for us personally would have to be the great views of the offshore islands, the array of wonderful seafood restaurants and the laid back lifestyle.

-The road that runs alongside Rawai Beach is dotted with a selection of good restaurants and bars; one of our favourites is Nikita’s.
+The road that runs alongside Rawai Beach is dotted with a selection of good restaurants and bars; one of our favorites is Nikita’s.

 Nikita’s restaurant is set on the beachfront at Rawai with wonderful views overlooking the ocean and out to the offshore islands, serving delicious food with excellent service, take a peak at their menu.

 Rawai Ocean Seaview Restaurant is another top spot to stop off for lunch; the restaurant is located on the way to Promthep Cape from Rawai.